ironeternal/ironeternal.github.io/earthkin/index.md

 - **Trip**: trip the target
 - **Shove**: shove the target
 - **Disengage**: target can not take attacks of opportunity until their next turn
-- **Fient**: removes prowess bonus from target defence until their next turn
+- **Feint**: removes prowess bonus from target defense until their next turn

 # Kit